13 MIN READ

 In short, being a good public speaker can enhance your reputation, boost your self-confidence, and open up countless opportunities.

-However, while good public speaking skills can open doors, poor speaking skills can close them.
-For example, your boss might decide against promoting you after sitting through a poorly-delivered presentation.
+However, while good skills can open doors, poor ones can close them.
+For example, your boss might decide against promoting you after sitting through a badly-delivered presentation.
 You might lose a valuable new contract by failing to connect with a prospect during a sales pitch.
 Or you could make a poor impression with your new team, because you trip over your words and don't look people in the eye.

 Make sure that you learn how to speak well!

-What's great about public speaking is that it's a learnable skill.
+The good news is that speaking in public is a learnable skill.
 As such, you can use the following strategies to become a better speaker and presenter.

 First, make sure that you plan your communication appropriately.
 Use tools like the Rhetorical Triangle, Monroe's Motivated Sequence, and the 7Cs of Communication to think about how you'll structure what you're going to say.